 If the sample rate is faster than the data rate, the customer does not receive the data from every internal sample over the network.
-However, any filters that are enabled work based on the internal sample rate, so the sensor filters out higher frequency noise sources.
+However, any filters that are enabled work based on the faster internal sample rate, and so the sensor filters out higher frequency noise sources than if the filter is operating at a slower data rate.